Adelaide Clemens

-Adelaide Clemens (born 30 November 1989) is an Australian actress.
-She was nominated for a Logie Award in 2008 for her role in the television series Love My Way.
-In 2012, she played Valentine Wannop in BBC's television miniseries adaptation Parade's End.
-In Hollywood, Clemens has appeared in X-Men Origins: Wolverine and The Great Gatsby, and starred in Silent Hill: Revelation 3D (as Heather Mason).
-From 2013 to 2016, she starred in the television series Rectify.
+Adelaide Clemens is an Australian actress.
+On television, she has played Harper on the W series Love My Way (2007), Valentine on the BBC/HBO series Parade's End (2012), Tawney on the Sundance TV series Rectify (2013–2016), and Blake on the CBS series Tommy (2020).
+In film, she has played Xandrie in Wasted on the Young (2010), Ladybird in Vampire (2011), Heather / Sharon in Silent Hill: Revelation (2012), Catherine in The Great Gatsby (2013), Hazel in To the Stars (2019), and Carey in The Swearing Jar (2022).

-Early life
+Early life and education

-Clemens was born in Brisbane, Queensland.
-Her parents lived in Japan but went to Australia for her birth.
-She has two younger brothers Sebastian and Felix.
+Adelaide Clemens was born in Brisbane, Queensland.
+Her parents lived in Japan but travelled to Australia for her birth.
+She and her family returned to Japan shortly thereafter.
+She has two younger brothers, Sebastian and Felix.
 Her father, Mark Clemens, is English and was a marketing manager for Seagram.
 Her mother, Janea Clemens, is an Australian cardiac nurse.

-After living in Japan, she was raised in France until the age of 6 and then Hong Kong to the age of 12, where she attended the Hong Kong International School.
+After living in Japan, she was raised in France until the age of six, and then Hong Kong to the age of 12, where she attended the Hong Kong International School.
 When she was 12 years old, her family moved to Australia to live in Sydney, New South Wales.
 She attended high school at the Queenwood School for Girls, in the Sydney suburb of Balmoral.

-At the age of 19, Clemens moved to the United States.
-She at first lived in Los Angeles, California, but has lived in New York City since 2015.